ethereum/go-ethereum/docs/_dapp/native.md

 - Contract interactions through auto-generated bindings

 The libraries are updated synchronously with the Geth Github repository.
-The Go libraries can be viewed in full at [Go Packages][go-pkg-link]
+The Go libraries can be viewed in full at [Go Packages][go-pkg-link].

 Péter Szilágyi (@karalabe) gave a high level overview of the Go libraries in a talk at DevCon2 in Shanghai in 2016.
 The slides are still a useful resource